Collecting staff and customer details

 Why contact details are collected

 When a new COVID-19 case is detected, contact tracing teams from NSW Health need to find all close contacts of the new case as quickly as possible to help stop or slow the spread of COVID-19.

 Contact tracing teams rely on businesses and organisations keeping records of customers and staff.

 Electronic check-in methods (such as QR codes) are better than paper records.
 Hand-written details can be difficult to read and need to be turned into an electronic format for contact tracing purposes.
 Electronic methods are also contactless and reduce physical contact between people.

-Obligations for businesses collecting patron and staff details
+Obligations for businesses collecting staff and customer details

-Businesses and organisations that are required to collect patron records must record the following details for every person including staff, patrons and contractors entering the premises:
+Businesses and organisations can record the following details for people including staff, customers and contractors entering the premises:

 - full name